 When to see a doctor

-Anyone who experiences significant trauma to his or her head or neck needs immediate medical evaluation for the possibility of a spinal injury.
-In fact, it's safest to assume that trauma victims have a spinal injury until proved otherwise because:
+Anyone who has an injury to the head or neck needs an immediate medical evaluation.
+It is safest to assume that the person has a spinal injury until proved otherwise.
+This is important because:

-- The time between injury and treatment can be critical in determining the extent and severity of complications and the possible extent of expected recovery.
+- The time between injury and treatment can be critical.
+Learning the level of the injury can help determine the possible recovery.

 If you suspect that someone has a back or neck injury:

-Additional damage usually occurs over days or weeks because of bleeding, swelling, inflammation and fluid accumulation in and around your spinal cord.
+Additional damage usually occurs over days or weeks.
+This is because of bleeding, swelling and fluid accumulation in and around the spinal cord after an injury.